-DX Enterprise Best Practices - 1998 to 2018
+Digital Enterprise Best Practices - 1998

-To support this new digital service business model, enterprises from across the globe began adopting and operationalizing a series of DX best practice programs designed to stabilize, optimize and improve the quality, cost and compliance of an enterprise digital service portfolio.
-DX best practices included ITIL® for IT Service Management, COBIT for IT Governance, PRINCE2 for effective project outcomes and ISO 20000 for organizational IT Service Management.
+To support this new digital service operating model, enterprises from across the globe began adopting and operationalizing a series of digital enterprise best practice programs designed to stabilize, optimize and improve the quality, cost and compliance of an enterprise digital service portfolio.
+Digital enterprise best practices included ITIL® and PRINCE2® from Axelos, Project Management Body of Knowledge (PMBOK) from PMI, COBIT from ISACA and ISO 20000 from the International Standards Organization (ISO).